Has your pet bearded dragon been experiencing eye problems?

 The eyes are a sensitive part of the body, and you do not want to irritate or damage them in any way.

-If your dragon is bulging its eyes for an excessive period for several days, be sure to take your pet to see a reptile vet.
+If your dragon is bulging its eyes for an excessive period of several days, be sure to take your pet to see a reptile vet.

 Although bulging eyes are almost always a sign of shedding, it is best to consult with a medical professional if the condition continues or occurs when your lizard is not shedding.